loopbrew/codex-lamp/README.md

 # Codex Lamp

-A tiny physical status light for Codex.
+A cool physical status light for Codex.

 This project connects Codex lifecycle hooks to a [Moonside](https://moonside.design/) lamp, so the lamp changes color or animation as Codex starts working, asks for approval, or